-Participating Providers and certified nurse-midwives must comply with documentation, possess and quality standard requirements including informed consent procedures for hysterectomy and sterilization as specified in 42 CFR, Part 441, sub-part F, and 18 NYCRR §505.13.
+Participating Providers and certified nurse-midwives must comply with documentation, possess (should this be "process"?), and quality standard requirements including informed consent procedures for hysterectomy and sterilization as specified in 42 CFR, Part 441, sub-part F, and 18 NYCRR §505.13.
 Participating Providers are required to keep on file copies of the sterilization consent form and/or acknowledgement of the Hysterectomy Information Form for MVP MMC Members who receive these services.